 \textbf{Combined analysis:} The contrasting responses of DUNE and T2HK \cite{AbdelKhaleq:2024hir} lead to tension when the two data sets are analyzed separately under the standard three-flavor hypothesis.
 The combined allowed regions are shown in Fig.~\ref{fig:case3_contours}.
 When the true spectra include NSI, DUNE favors a wrong-octant solution with shifted $\dcp$, while T2HK recovers the true parameters.
 For the combined fit, in case of $\varepsilon_{e\mu}$ ($\varepsilon_{e\tau}$), T2HK\,$\oplus$\,DUNE prefers HO (LO) for $\tz$ with $\dcp$ shifted slightly from the true value.

 To quantify the inconsistency we apply the parameter goodness-of-fit (PG) test~\cite{Maltoni:2003cu},

-which follows a $\chi^2$ distribution with $n=\sum_i n_i-n_{\rm glob}$ degrees of freedom.
+which follows a $\chi^2$ distribution with $n=\sum_i n_i-n_{\rm glob}$ degrees of freedom, where $n_{\rm glob}$ is the number of parameters varied in common in the combined fit.
 We apply this test to the projected T2HK and DUNE data sets (appearance and disappearance channels in both neutrino and antineutrino modes) under NO, for case 1 (C1): fixing $\dsun$, $\tx$, and $\ty$ to their best-fit values, so that each experiment depends on three parameters ($|\datm|,\;\sin^2\tz,\;\dcp$), giving $n=3$ degrees of freedom, while for case 2 (C2): fixing $\dsun$ and $\tx$ to their best-fit values, so that each experiment depends on three parameters ($|\datm|,\;\sin^2\tz,\;\dcp, \ty$), giving $n=4$ degrees of freedom.
 The true event spectra are generated with NSI at the benchmark values of Table~\ref{tab:benchmarks}, while the fit is performed under the standard three-flavor hypothesis.
 The results are summarized in Table~\ref{tab:PG}.

 Both benchmarks yield a T2HK\,$\oplus$\,DUNE incompatibility at the $\sim3\sigma$ level when interpreted within the standard three-flavor framework after 6 years of data taking, increasing the tension with more statistics.
 This arises from the baseline dependence of $P_2$: T2HK, largely insensitive to propagation NSI, recovers the true oscillation parameters, whereas DUNE infers a shifted $\dcp$ and the wrong octant.
 The resulting discordance therefore provides a robust experimental diagnostic of new physics in the neutrino propagation sector. \\